BY-LAWS OF THE DIAMOND VALLEY ARCHERS INC.

 DVA Inc. has undertaken to comply with the requirements of the Privacy Act, 1988 and the National Privacy Principles included in the Privacy Act (Private Sector) Amendment Act 2000.

 DVA Inc. policy is to protect members’ privacy and personal information it may collect from time to time.

-- 1.5.1 Personal information shall be collected by DVA Inc. for the primary purpose of membership requirements and/or competition purposes
+1.5.1 Personal information shall be collected by DVA Inc. for the primary purpose of membership requirements including confirmation of COVID19 vaccination status in accordance with Government and Club requirements, and/or competition purposes

-- 1.5.3 Only staff authorised by the DVA Committee shall have access to the data file information.
-Hard copies of information will be stored in locked cabinets or equivalent off-site secured storage areas.
+1.5.3 Only staff authorised by the DVA Committee shall have access to the data file information.
+Hard copies of information will not be retained by DVA.

 2.1 Tournaments and Competitions